Examining the Complexities of Cyber Insurance

 Cyber insurance uptake is on the rise as companies increasingly rely on it as a tool to mitigate their financial risks and liability.
 And because cyber insurance policies are complicated, decision-makers are advised to take a deep dive into the insurance loss types to better understand the breakdown of the policy beyond the total coverage amount.

-What we have found in working closely with CISOs, CFOs, and other decision-makers is that cyber risk insurance policies are examined at a high level, from the perspective of total coverage.
+What we have found in working closely with CISOs, CFOs, and other decision-makers is that cyber insurance policies are examined at a high level, from the perspective of total coverage.

 • Is our company covered if we take out a €2 million policy for cyber risk?